-Rhode Island offers reciprocity with three states: Connecticut, Florida, and Massachusetts.
+Rhode Island offers reciprocity with Connecticut and Massachusetts.
 To apply for reciprocity or non-resident licensure, salespersons must submit a background check, Letter of Good Standing, Power of Attorney form, get errors and omissions insurance, and complete a three-hour course to obtain and submit a Lead Poisoning/Lead Hazard Mitigation Certificate of Completion with their application.

 Also, Rhode Island is a cooperative state in terms of portability.
 It allows out-of-state real estate agents or brokers to enter the state to conduct real estate business physically.
 However, for out-of-state agents to work on a real estate transaction, they must have a co-brokerage agreement with a licensee of that state.
 To learn more about real estate license portability in Rhode Island, check out our guide on real estate license reciprocity and portability.

 If you have a criminal record, you may still be able to become a real estate agent in Rhode Island.
 The DBR will review and evaluate your Criminal History Record Information (CHRI) to determine eligibility.
 They will consider relevance, number of offenses, pattern, evidence of harm, and other factors to understand the full scope of the applicant’s record.
 The DBR will either deny the application or grant the application with or without conditions.
 Read more about the regulations on the Rhode Island Department of State website.

 If you’ve met the state requirements, you’re ready to begin Rhode Island prelicensing education.
 The 45 hours must include three hours of lead poisoning and lead hazard mitigation as part of its coursework.
 These classes can be completed in-person or online through an accredited real estate school.
 Costs for these schools can range from $229 to $349, and will review the following topics: